UFC Fight Night: Lawler vs. Dos Anjos: Predictions & Analysis

 A few statistical edges stand out.
 Mein throws significantly more leather — a 0.2 sig. strike per minute gap.
 Mein is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Mein has tighter striking defense, making opponents miss more often.

-**The Pick: Jordan Mein over Erick Silva.** We're leaning Mein here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Mein at 58% implied while our model sees 69% — a 11-point disagreement that could signal value.
+The Pick: Jordan Mein over Erick Silva.
+The model gives Mein a slight nod at 64% — this could easily go either way.
+Notably, the betting market has Mein at 58% implied while our model sees 64% — a 6-point disagreement that could signal value.

 Methodology